MattLemmon/g/README.txt

 Short-term goal:

    - Spawn more drones.
+(Success!
+Thanks to Jon!)

 Medium-term goals:

    - Improve the version management system.
+(Completed.)

    - Add a sound effect when drones eat stars.
+(Pending...)

    - Add a music soundtrack.
+(Pending...)

    - Make it so that the drones themselves automatically spawn new drones.
      In a word, get the drones to reproduce.
+(Completed.)

    - Add drone character animations.
+(Pending...)

    - Make the overall map much, much bigger, with many, many more drones.